 Beer and cheese

-Beer and cheese make a fantastic pair.
+Beer and cheese make a fantastic pair., especially over the festive period.
+We all know how important cheese is at Christmas and in our opinion, you can never have too much of it.
 The classic aperitif with beer is a cheese or charcuterie board.
-They are pretty straight forward to create and always have the wow factor, low effort-high impact.
+So, with a few carefully selected beer pairings you can indulge your guests and take your cheeseboard to the next level.
+Our tips will guarantee the wow factor, with a good ratio of low effort and high impact, a key to hosting success.
 Our kind of snack!
-Enjoy beer and cheese, rain or shine, at the end of a hard day or on a grizzly Sunday afternoon.
+Enjoy beer and cheese, shielding from the cold, entertaining friends, at the end of a hard day, cheese night and board games or on every day of Advent if you so wish!
 The list of occasions when we don't want this iconic duo is a shorter one!

 The great thing about beer and cheese is the diversity.
 The world of cheese is huge and ever growing.
 It would take you a lifetime to try everything.
 Just like the world of beer, especially the artisanal one.
 There are so many to choose from, from different parts of the world, produced using different techniques and made with different ingredients.

 In terms of taste, both beer and cheese have complex flavours.
 Beer is carbonated meaning it works very well with cheese.
 It can cleanse the palate and cut through the fat and richness.
 Similarly, bitterness can be a neutraliser and acidity can refresh the palate and get it ready for more.
 Some beers also have sweet, caramel flavours (think tripel, quadrupel, barley wine and some Belgians), these go exceptionally well with heavier and riper cheese.